 After shopping in City’s Nisantasi, you can also visit Nisantasi’s boutiques.
 Because designers who closely follow the fashion developments in the world are usually located in this district.
 In this sense, Nisantasi is an ideal place to shop for women’s clothing.

 IstinyePark is among the most luxurious shopping malls in Istanbul.
-IstinyePark, the most popular option in our list of shopping malls close to Taksim, is a place that has been awarded the “Best Shopping Center” several times in the past.
+IstinyePark is the most popular option in our list of shopping malls close to Taksim.
+Moreover, it’s a place that has been awarded the “Best Shopping Center” several times in the past.

 You can find the stores of the world’s most famous clothing brands at IstinyePark.
 Attracting attention with its proximity to the most luxurious districts of Istanbul along the Bosphorus, IstinyePark is a place frequented by many famous names.

 IstinyePark has many options for shopping, dining and sports enthusiasts.
 This shopping mall is located 12 kilometers from Taksim Square.
 Although it may seem remote at first glance, it can be easily reached from Taksim by public transportation.

 If you take the metro from the metro station in Taksim Square, you can get off at the 8th stop (ITU-Ayazaga) and walk to IstinyePark.
 Although it is a bit further away than other shopping centers on our list, it will be worth the trouble with the shopping experience it promises.

 There are many shopping places around Taksim Square besides shopping malls.
 Among these, we can mention Istiklal Street, Galata and Karakoy as well.
 For example, Serdar-i Ekrem Street, near Galata Tower, is one of the popular shopping streets of recent times.